 USDA 762 was notably common in the twentieth century in Ijen, East Java, a prominent volcanic growing zone in Indonesia.
 Because of its limited resistance to coffee leaf rust, it was first introduced in Indonesia.

 Kartika was planted for the first time in Indonesia in 1987 as part of a large variety test undertaken by the Portuguese Centro de Investigacao das Ferrugens de Cafeirro.
-Due to its high-quality taste profile, it was quite popular initially.
+Due to its high-quality taste profile, it was pretty popular initially.

 It offers a high yield (2.5 tonnes per acre) and a great cup profile.
 This cultivar is now commonly farmed in Kayo Aro, Sumatra’s province of Jambi.